nus-cs2103-AY2021S1/tp/docs/team/gsmoon97.md

   * What it does: Appointment objects are serialized into json file format and clinical.json is deserialized into Appointment objects.
   * Justification: This implementation allows the user to automatically save the appointments in json file format and also to load the previously saved appointments when the application is restarted.
   * Highlights: This implementation is fundamental for saving and loading patient appointments, which is one of the main features of the application.
 It required an in-depth understanding of JSON serialization.

+<div style="page-break-after: always;"></div>

 **New Implementation**: Added new field objects for patients.
   * What it does: New patient field objects allow the user to manage the extensive details of a patient, including NRIC, sex, blood type, and allergies.
   * Justification: This addition improves user's management of patient records because a user can store and view patient details that are essential for consultations.
   * Highlights: This enhancement affects existing and future Patient commands.
 It required an in-depth understanding of regular expression(regex) to check the validity of the patient fields.
-The implementation required careful planning as it required changes to existing commands.

 **New Implementation**: Implemented the base code for Visit and VisitHistory.
   * What it does: Visit stores the details of a patient's visit, including visit date, patient name, diagnosis, prescription, and comment.
 VisitHistory stores the list of visits for each patient.